cscorley/dissertation/chapters/3_method/1_approach.md

 The changeset topic modeling approach requires three types of document
-extraction: one for the snapshot of the state of source code at a commit of interest, such as a tagged release; one for the every changeset in the source code history leading up to that commit; and a developer profile of the words each individual developer changed in those changesets.
+extraction: one for the snapshot of the state of source code at a commit of interest, such as a tagged release; one for the every changeset in the source code history leading up to that commit; and a developer profile of all lines each individual developer changed in their changesets.
 The left side of Figure
 \ref{fig:changeset-combo} illustrates the tri-document extraction approach.

 The document extraction process for snapshot and changesets corpora remain the